-In a recent work, Lisi and Malerba [12] have proposed an algorithm, named SPADA (Spatial Pattern Discovery Algorithm), that discovers spatial association rules, that is, association rules involving spatial objects and relations.
-It is based on an ILP approach to (multi-)relational data mining and permits the extraction of multi-level spatial association rules, that is, association rules involving spatial objects at different granularity levels.
+In [13] the authors have proposed a spatial data mining method, named SPADA (Spatial Pattern Discovery Algorithm), that discovers spatial association rules, that is, association rules involving spatial objects and relations.
+It is based on an Inductive Logic Programming (ILP) approach to (multi-) relational data mining [5] and permits the extraction of multi-level spatial association rules, that is, association rules involving spatial objects at different granularity levels.
 For each granularity level, SPADA operates in three different phases: i) pattern generation; ii) pattern evaluation; iii) rule generation and evaluation.

-SPADA has been loosely coupled with a spatial database and has been integrated into a system, named ARES (Association Rules Extractor from Spatial data), in order to assist data miners in the complex process of extracting the units of analysis from the spatial database, specifying the background knowledge on the application domain and defining some form of search bias.
-The last aspect is particularly relevant, since the number of discovered patterns or association rules is usually high and the interest of most of them does not fulfil user expectations.
-The presentation of thousands of rules can discourage users from interpreting them in order to find nuggets of knowledge.
-Furthermore, it is very difficult to evaluate which patterns could be interesting for the end users by means of some simple statistics, such as support and confidence.
-Therefore, an additional processing step is necessary in order to clean, order or filter interesting patterns/rules.
+In this paper, we describe the integration of SPADA in a full-fledged spatial data mining system, named ARES (Association Rules Extractor from Spatial data), that assists data miners in the complex process of extracting the units of analysis from the spatial database, specifying the background knowledge on the application domain and defining some form of search bias.
+The last aspect is particularly relevant, since the number of discovered patterns or association rules is usually high and the interest of most of them does not fulfill user expectations.
+The new spatial data mining tool has been applied to two different domains, namely, document image processing and georeferenced analysis of census data, thus proving the generality of the proposed solution.